 5. Characterize the three phases of the war - 1954-1964, 1965-1968, and 1969-1975.
 What were the strategies actually employed by the U.S. during each of those periods?
 Were these strategies consistent with U.S. policy objectives?
 If not, why not?
-Given the nature of the conflict - against North Vietnamese Army (NVA) forces, an urban insurgency, and, guerrilla warfare being conducted from sanctuaries simultaneously - were there viable alternatives to the strategies actually employed in Vietnam?
-Which net assessment - Summers or Krepinevich - regarding proper strategy in Vietnam is more valid?
+Given the nature of the conflict - against North Vietnamese Army (NVA) forces, an urban insurgency, and guerrilla warfare being conducted from sanctuaries simultaneously - were there viable alternatives to the strategies actually employed in Vietnam?